 As an actor, his Broadway credits include Curtains, Never Gonna Dance, Thoroughly Modern Millie, and Follies.
-Television credits include Boardwalk Empire, Person of Interest, and Are We There Yet?
+Television credits include Boardwalk Empire, Person of Interest, The Black List, and Are We There Yet?

-Noah conceived, wrote, choreographed, and starred in the 2013 World Premiere of Noah Racey’s: PULSE (Asolo Repertory Theatre, directed by Jeff Calhoun).
+As a writer, Noah is a published song writer (Bad Case of Rhythm – National Tour of Swing!).
+He is receiving raves for his solo memoire play entitled Mountain Grove (directed by Dick Scanlan), which premiered at Symphony Space in New York City, was included in Theatre Aspen’s Solo Flights Play Festival and is now in discussions with backers for an off-Broadway run.
+Noah also conceived, wrote, choreographed, and starred in the 2013 World Premiere of Noah Racey’s: PULSE (Asolo Repertory Theatre, directed by Jeff Calhoun).
 The original work won rave reviews and an extended run.

-Noah is also the founding artistic director of the New York Song & Dance Company.
-In addition to performances in many New York venues including Carnegie Hall, The Allen Room at Lincoln Center, and Town Hall, NYSDC has toured overseas in collaboration with the U.S. Embassy, conducted workshops with local artists and dance studios in such cities as Amman, Jordan, and Jerusalem.
+Noah is the founding artistic director of the New York Song & Dance Company.
+In addition to performances in New York’s top venues including Carnegie Hall, The Allen Room at Lincoln Center, and Town Hall, NYSDCo has toured overseas in collaboration with the U.S. Embassy, conducted workshops with local artists and dance studios in such cities as Amman, Jordan, and Jerusalem.

 In addition to starting CSU’s Musical Theatre program, Noah teaches master classes and gives lectures and workshops for Yale University, the University of Michigan, Boston Conservatory, New York University, Elon University, and Seattle’s 5th Avenue Theatre Conservatory.
 He is a Boston Conservatory graduate and a proud product of— and strong proponent for— arts funding in public schools.